jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Syllabus.md

 # Grading

-Your grade for this course will be based on assignments, participation, ?readings?, quizes, and a final exam.
+Your grade for this course will be based on assignments, participation, readings, quizes, and a final exam.
 The percentages are as follows:

 - Assignments: 30%
 - Participation: 10%